nvhieu1978/plutus-pioneer-program/docs/week10.rst

 Now we have these handles and in order to interact, to communicate, from the front-end with the server, we need these handles.
 So we write them into a file and this is where we use the helper function *cidFile* that we saw earlier.

 So we will end up with four files *w1.cid* through to *w4.cid*, which contain these contract instance IDs for the four contracts.

 Then we just wait until the user types a key and then we can shut down the server.

 .. figure:: img/pic__00208.png

-Let's try this out with cabal run Uniswap minus PAB, and now a lot of stuff is happening, remember, first we forge these example tokens ABCD, and then we need to distribute them to the other wallets.
+Let's try this out with *cabal run uniswap-pab*.

+A lot of stuff is happening.
+Remember, first we forge these example tokens ABCD, and then we need to distribute them to the other wallets.

 Then we have to start the Uniswap system.
-And for that, we again have to first forge the Uniswap NFT that identifies the factory and then create the initial UTXO for the factory that contains an empty list of pools.
+And for that, we again have to first forge the Uniswap NFT that identifies the factory and then create the initial
+UTxO for the factory that contains an empty list of pools.

 .. figure:: img/pic__00209.png

-And now we see that all the Uniswap user contracts have started for wallets one, two, three, four.
+Now we see that all the *UniswapUser* contracts have started for each of the the four wallets.

-If we look, we see the various files that I wrote, so we can look at those.
+If we look, we see the various files, so we can look at those.

-So symbol dot json is the currency symbol of the example tokens I created.
-So I need that to refer to them.
+So *symbol.json* is the currency symbol of the example tokens and we need that to refer to them.

 .. figure:: img/pic__00211.png

-And then we have these W one to W four.
-So if you look at one of those, that's the contract instance IDs for the contract instances for the four wallets.
+And then we have these *w1.cid* - *w4.cid* files.
+If you look at one of those, they hold the contract instance IDs for the contract instances for the four wallets.

-And in order to find the correct HTTP endpoints to communicate with them, I need these.
+We need these in order to find the correct HTTP endpoints to communicate with them.

 .. figure:: img/pic__00212.png

 Let's look at the client next.

 So as for the Oracle, I also wrote that in Haskell using the same library for doing HTTP requests and in the main program, first of all, I expect one command line parameter, just a number from one to four, so that the main program